mobinasri/research_notes/DeepVariant_Pangenome/External_Variant_Callers/GATK/README.md

-# Run GATK on HG003 Novaseq 35x in three modes
+# Run GATK on HG003 Novaseq 35x in four modes (3 modes of GATK-v4.6 + 1 mode of GATK-v3)

 This doc contains wdls for running GATK.
 The wdls were updated last time with GATKv4.6.0 https://broadinstitute.github.io/warp/docs/Pipelines/Whole_Genome_Germline_Single_Sample_Pipeline/README/